gokulkrishh/Tools-I-use/README.md

 ## Browser Extensions

    *Chrome*

-   * <a href="https://chrome.google.com/webstore/detail/page-load-time/fploionmjgeclbkemipmkogoaohcdbig?hl=en" target="_blank">Page Load Time</a> - A simple extenstion to show page load time
+   * <a href="https://chrome.google.com/webstore/detail/page-load-time/fploionmjgeclbkemipmkogoaohcdbig?hl=en" target="_blank">Page Load Time</a> - A simple extension to show page load time
    * <a href="https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi" target="_blank">Allow Control Allow Origin</a> - Allows to you request any site with ajax from any source
    * <a href="https://chrome.google.com/webstore/detail/page-ruler/jlpkojjdgbllmedoapgfodplfhcbnbpn" target="_blank">Page Ruler</a> - Draw a ruler to any page and view the width, height
    * <a href="https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm" target="_blank">What Font</a> - Identify fonts on web pages on mouse hover
    * <a href="https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm" target="_blank">Postman - REST Client</a> - Postman helps you be more efficient while working with API
    * <a href="http://www.editthiscookie.com/" target="_blank">Edit This Cookie</a> - A cookie manager